Application to the LEDE program involves 3 steps:

 Complete the Supplemental Application Form

 The Supplemental Online Application Form is available on the Leadership Development of Educators website.
 Submit this form electronically via the LEDE webpage prior to the application deadline to determine which starting quarter is appropriate based on prior experience.
-(Autumn or Spring).
+(Autumn or Summer).

 Complete application to the University of Washington Graduate School